stussysenik/fastest-music/README.md

 # Fastest Music Vol. 2

+- edit: another GUI experiment to spin up the fastest music-client with features set suiting me

 A full-featured Apple Music client built with Flutter and native MusicKit, backed by an Elixir/Phoenix API for multi-source search and artwork caching.

 <!-- Screenshots — replace placeholders after capturing from device -->